sejyoti/Microarray-RNA-Pipeline-Seq/README.md

 # Bioinformatics Pipelines in R

 This repository contains two basic pipelines for expression analysis in R:
-- 📊 Microarray pipeline using `limma`
+- 📊 Microarray pipeline
-- 🧬 Single-cell RNA-seq pipeline using `Seurat`
+- 🧬 Single-cell RNA-seq pipeline

 ---